Empathy and Relational Science Program

 The program has grown from decades of academic and pedagogical experience in optimizing the patient-clinician relationship.
 Dr. Helen Riess, director of the Empathy and Relational Science Program, is a psychiatrist who developed an empathy training approach based on cutting-edge research in the neurobiology and physiology of empathy at Mass General.
 This approach has been rigorously tested at Mass General and the Massachusetts Eye and Ear Infirmary in pilot studies and a randomized controlled trial.
 The training resulted in improved physician empathy, determined by patient ratings before and after the training, and demonstrates that empathic skills can be learned and enhanced.
 Dr. Riess and her colleagues have devoted their careers to mentoring resident physicians in relational skills.

-Patient satisfaction of medical care is a foremost priority of Massachusetts General Hospital and Partners Healthcare Systems.
+Patient satisfaction of medical care is a foremost priority of Massachusetts General Hospital and Mass General Brigham.
 Our empathy training approach was integral to a quality improvement initiative at Massachusetts General Hospital that trained over 1500 physicians.
 Increased scrutiny of patient satisfaction ratings has led to leadership efforts to improve how our patients receive care.
 These efforts have resulted in improved patient satisfaction with their healthcare providers.

 We have an active research program that seeks to integrate the human aspects of interpersonal interaction at all levels of healthcare with current research on the neurobiology and physiology of emotion, empathy, and the healing relationship.